brunocodutra/ring-channel/README.md

 ## Using Reducer

-Reducer is available on [crate.home], simply add it as a dependency in your `Cargo.toml`:
+Reducer is available on [crates.io][crate.home], simply add it as a dependency in your `Cargo.toml`:

 ```
 [dependencies]